RenatoCesarF/back-to-pixels/src/posts/the-refactoring-process-in-rings-code.md

 # Conclusion

-As I said, Rings is only in the start, and I pretend to turn it into a simple rogue-like game, and that's is some of the things I will bring here to the game-studio blog.
+As I said, Rings are only the start, and I pretend to turn it into a simple rogue-like game, and that's some of the things I will bring her to the game-studio blog.

-I will bring some cool implementations and mainlly focoused in game-design architecture.
+I will bring some cool implementations and mainly focus on game-design architecture.

-Hope you like and Thanks for reading!
+Hope you like it and Thanks for reading!
 You can follow all **Rings** articles in [tag/rings](/blog/tag/rings)

-You can checkout this project on my [RenatoCesraF/Rings](https://github.com/RenatoCesarF/Rings)
+You can check out this project on my [RenatoCesraF/Rings](https://github.com/RenatoCesarF/Rings)